peripleo/peripleo-maplibre-example/README.md

 ```

 - Import base styles and (optionally) the default theme
 - Wrap your app with the `<Peripleo>` component.
-This will provides access to Peripleo's tility hooks.
+This will provides access to Peripleo's utility hooks.
 - Create a `Map` instance.

 ```tsx